SEO Isn’t Dead, But Your Strategy Might Be.

 For example:

-This kind of content used to be the gateway.
-You’d write an informative article, rank on page one, and wait for users to click and explore your website.
+TOFU tactics, including SEO content, fall into the marketing category of brand awareness.
+It used to be the gateway.
+In the context of SEO, you’d write an informative article, hope to rank on page one, and wait for users to click and explore your website.

 That means no page views.
 No clicks.
 No chance to earn trust or start a relationship with prospects.